-Do you have questions about your rights?
-If you live in Districts 10, 11, or 5 in San Francisco you can click the below button to request a consultation with an attorney at Open Door Legal
+Have a question about your rights?
+If you live in Districts 5, 10, or 11 in San Francisco, you can click on the button below to request a consultation with an attorney from Open Door Legal

 End of the Eviction Moratorium

 On July 1st, 2021 the current moratoriums on evictions are set to expire.
 Certain protections will be extended, however.
 Tenants cannot be evicted for rent that was due between March 1, 2020, and August 30, 2020, as this rent will be converted to consumer debt.
 If a tenant owes back rent due to financial hardship caused by COVID, and is able to pay 25% of their back rent from September 1, 2020, through June 31, 2021 by July 1st, they will be protected from eviction.
 The remaining debt will be converted into consumer debt.